** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 CREATE_COMPARE(Process.Stage[LabWork], ‘LabRecord’, [‘NumberField’, ‘TextField’], [‘TextField’], RecordField)

-CREATE_VIEW () - Creates a new View in a stage, from the View Template with predefined fields and filters.
-Function receives next parameters, comma separated:
+CREATE_VIEW () - This function creates a new View in a stage, from the View Template with predefined fields and filters.

-Note that all parameters can be calculated using an expression, it is not necessary to put an explicit value for numbers, strings, etc. Calculation rules apply.
+Note that all parameters can be calculated using an expression.
+It is not necessary to put an explicit value for numbers, strings, etc. Calculation rules apply.

 Standard field keyword table: